 Reason 8: Your Thyroid is Sluggish

 Your thyroid is a gland at the base of your neck that regulates your metabolism.
-According to WedMD (webmd.com), if your thyroid is underactive – a condition called hypothyroidism – it will cause your body to store fat instead of burn it.
+According to WedMD, if your thyroid is underactive – a condition called hypothyroidism – it will cause your body to store fat instead of burn it.

 Solution: Ask your doctor to perform a blood test to check your thyroid’s activity.
 If your thyroid isn’t working properly, your doctor will put you on a course of treatment to get it back on track.
 Other symptoms of hypothyroidism include feeling tired, being uninterested in sex and experiencing hair loss.

 Having an amazing workout at the gym is certainly cause for celebration…just not at Taco Bell.
-Your post-workout meal shouldn’t be a meal at all; it should be a small snack.
-Your goal isn’t to replenish all of the calories you just worked so hard to burn off.
-You simply want to refuel your tired muscles and restore the electrolytes in your system.
+Your goal is to replenish the calories you just worked so hard to burn off, but maybe not all of them.
+You simply want to refuel your tired muscles and restore the electrolytes in your system, so eat a light snack or if it’s time for a meal make sure it contains lean protein!

 Solution: MSN recommends eating a snack of around 150 calories after hitting the gym.
 Try a protein bar, an unflavored Greek yogurt with chia seeds or a couple of boiled eggs.